 It is apple time in my neck of the woods.
 When fall comes around I really get the urge to start baking with apples.
 The smell of baking apples with sugar and cinnamon fills the house with the most amazing aroma, no matter if it is apples baking in pies, cakes, or whatever.
 A couple of days ago Mike mentioned that he was hungry for a coffee cake.
 Little did he know I was already looking for an apple coffee cake to bake over the weekend.
 I guess after 31 years of marriage we are being to think alike.

-I baked the recipe for the time stated on the recipe, did the insert wood pick come out clean test, and still the coffee cake was a little under baked.
-So make sure when baking this coffee cake that even though the wood pick comes out clean that the center of the coffee cake is fully set.
+I baked the recipe for the time stated on the recipe, did the insert wood pick come out the clean test, and still, the coffee cake was a little under-baked.
+So make sure when baking this coffee cake that even though the wooden pick comes out clean that the center of the coffee cake is fully set.

-I was a little disappointed when cutting into this and finding the center not quite done.
-I was contemplating on baking it a little longer, but everyone was cutting the coffee cake and taking pieces to eat, so that ended that.
-With that said even with it being a little under baked the coffee cake was amazing.
+I was a little disappointed when cutting into this and finding the center was not quite done.
+I was contemplating baking it a little longer, but everyone was cutting the coffee cake and taking pieces to eat, so that ended that.
+With that said even with it being a little under-baked, the coffee cake was amazing.
 The flavors of the caramelized apples and toasted pecans really put this coffee cake over the top.

 Caramelized Apple Pecan Coffee Cake (Adapted from tastebook.com)

 1 cup all-purpose flour

 1/3 cup sour cream

 3 tablespoons butter, melted and cooled

 1 teaspoon ground cinnamon